rapid7/insightconnect-workflows/workflows/Block_Sender_in_Office_365_with_Slack/help.md

 ## Setup

-Once the workflow has been downloaded, login to InsightConnect and “Import” it into the workflow builder.
-Once imported, you will initially be prompted to configure the connections for each of the plugins.
+Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
+Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+Active the workflow in order to trigger it from Slack.

 ### Usage

-This workflow uses the Slack App trigger to listen for key messages and will block a domain or email address when triggered.

-To trigger this workflow, in a direct message to the Rapid7 InsightConnect App in slack, send the following message:
+To trigger this workflow, @ the Rapid7 InsightConnect bot in slack or send the bot a DM in the following format:

 `!block_sender user@example.com`